-Middle English word formed to translate Latin conscientia; early 13c., "conscience;" c.
+"Inward awareness of right or wrong" (a word formed to translate Latin conscientia), early 13c., "conscience;" c.
 1300, "reason, intellect," from in (adj.) + wit (n.).
 Not related to Old English inwit, which meant "deceit."
 Joyce's use of it in "Ulysses" (1922) echoes the title of the 14c. work "Ayenbite of Inwyt" ("Remorse of Conscience," a translation from French) and is perhaps the best-known example of the modern use of the word as a conscious archaism, but it is not the earliest.

 Þese ben also þy fyve inwyttys: Wyl, Resoun, Mynd, Ymaginacioun, and Thoght [Wyclif, c.
 1380]